-- o COVID-19 wastewater levels in Huron County have decreased slightly. - o The number of positive COVID-19 tests reported to the state have decreased slightly. - Flu activity in Huron County decreased last week. - There were 10 positive flu tests this week and 2 flu hospitalizations.
-Both are a slight increase from the previous reporting period. - According to the CDC, flu activity in Ohio is high.
+- o COVID-19 wastewater levels in Huron County have decreased, with the exception of New London and Norwalk, which have each shown an increase for this reporting period. - o The number of positive COVID-19 tests reported to the state have decreased. - Flu activity in Huron County has increased slightly over the past week. - o There were 16 positive flu tests this week and 2 flu hospitalizations. - o According to the CDC, flu activity in Ohio is high.